 Welcome to Hayfield Community Schools, District 203’s Special Education Home Page.
 The goal of this site is to be a resource to students, parents, staff and the community as we all work together to provide a Free & Appropriate Public Education (FAPE) for students with special needs.

 Hayfield Community School’s special education department, is committed to identifying and supporting students with special needs, by providing each student with an individualized education plan (IEP) created in partnership with the student’s general education teachers and other service providers if applicable, thus providing a Free and Appropriate Public Education, otherwise known as “FAPE.”
 Special education staff and service providers will work collectively with families, students, community, colleagues, and other professionals, to support and promote student growth, while encouraging overall student success.
-It is our goal to assist and aid families through the process should their child qualify for special programming, Total Special Education System.
+It is our goal to assist and aid families through the process should their child qualify for special programming.
 Special education staff will offer guidance and support to ensure a smooth transition for their child.

 Problem Solving Team (PST)